Polymorqhism/spoolyOS/README.md

 # WARNING!
-this is SKIDDED off https://wiki.osdev.org/Bare_Bones
+this is SKIDDED off https://wiki.osdev.org/Bare_Bones **and WE have NO idea what we are doing**